spring-epfl/petrelic/build.md

     bash build.sh
 ```

-* The script will create a temporary directory, download the sources of the dependencies and start a `manylinux1` Docker container.
-Inside the container, a second script will run to compile the dependencies and build the wheels for the supported Python versions.
-At the end, the first script will copy the wheels into the `/host` directory they will therefore be available from the host.
+* The script will download the sources of the dependencies and start a `manylinux2014` Docker container for each supported architecture (currently x86\_64 and aarch64).
+Inside the container, a second script will compile the dependencies and build the wheels for the supported Python versions (currently 3.7, 3.8, 3.9, and 3.10).

+Once the script finished building the wheels, the build script will copy the wheels to the `wheelhouse` directory on the host.

-* Remains to logout from the vagrant VM and shut it down.
+* You can now logout from the vagrant VM and shut it down.

 ```
     vagrant halt
 ```

-* The wheels are contained in the `wheelhouse` directory.
+* The produced wheels will be contained in the `wheelhouse` directory.